Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 Last Updated EST

 Betzalel Amber and Israel Itzkowitz popularized the fancy French-inspired cut diamond in the 1970s.
-The princess cut diamond is one of the most popular non-round diamonds because of its brilliance and unique cut, making it a favorite diamond shape for unique engagement rings.
+Princess cut diamonds are among the most popular non-round diamonds because of their brilliance and unique cut, making them a favorite shape for engagement rings.

 Princess cut diamonds have pointed corners and typically exhibit a square shape.
 The precision with which the diamond is cut into a square shape significantly influences its price point.
-Nevertheless, a preference for a rectangular cut also exists among many consumers.
+Nevertheless, many enthusiasts also prefer a rectangular cut.
 Ultimately, choosing between square and rectangular princess cut diamonds often boils down to personal preference.

 Search and watch princess cut diamonds in 40X 360° HD videos.